Outreach & Partnerships

 Kent State University at ASHTABULA English Festival

 The Kent State University at Ashtabula English Festival began in 1985 under the leadership of former dean John K. Mahan.
 The English Festival aims to encourage a love of literature and writing in middle school students in Ashtabula County and the surrounding areas.
 To prepare for the festival, students read a variety of books covering a mix of genres, including nonfiction, adventure, historical, fantasy, dystopian, and contemporary fiction.
 During the English Festival, students participate in workshops lead by local librarians and teachers, KSUA faculty, and other community members to discuss and interpret their favorite books and learn about subjects such as drama, journalism, music, poetry, and art.
 Students also complete a book quiz and can participate in a writing contest to win prizes.
 At the end of the English Festival, a professional storyteller provides an hour-long presentation for all students in attendance.
 The English Festival has grown from 185 students in the first year to over 300 in 2018.
-For more information, contact Elizabeth Devore, Associate Lecturer, at 964-3322, or email email@example.com.
+For more information, contact Elizabeth Devore, Associate Lecturer, at 964-3322, or email edevore2 [at] kent.edu.

 Nation of Patriots